Bridge Cafe

 Bridge Cafe was a historic restaurant and bar located at 279 Water Street in the South Street Seaport area of Manhattan, New York City, United States.
 The site was originally home to "a grocery and wine and porter bottler", opened in 1794, and has been home to a series of drinking and eating establishments.
 In the nineteenth century, the building was described in city directories variously as a grocery, a porterhouse, or a liquor establishment.

-Despite its impressive name, The Bridge Cafe building existed for almost a century before the construction of the Brooklyn Bridge.
+Despite its name, The Bridge Cafe building existed for almost a century before the construction of the Brooklyn Bridge.
 Until its 2012 closure, it was the city's oldest continuous business establishment, though the name and ownership had changed numerous times.

 History

 Built in 1794, the building continues as one of last wooden framed buildings in lower Manhattan.

 Henry Williams operated a brothel there from 1847 to 1860 and the prostitutes were listed in the New York City census of 1855.

 Maurice Hyland, who owned and ran the place from 1888 to 1890.
 In 1888, Hyland extended the old, two-and-a-half-story wooden building with a peaked roof into the present flat-topped three-story structure, with new wooden facades designed by Kurtzer & Rohl.

 Through the 1970s McCormick’s Bar was frequented by local fishmongers due to proximity to historic Fulton Fish Market.

 Although the building is not a landmark itself, it is in the South Street Seaport Historic District, created in 1977.
 The designation report notes that 279 Water, constructed in 1801, is the only remaining wood frame building in the historic district.
 Since Water Street is on landfill, at the time it was believed that brick buildings could not be supported.

 In 1979 was purchased by Jack Weprin and converted into The Bridge Cafe, a white tablecloth establishment.